bisht1418/MeanBuy/README.md

 # Mean Buy
-Welcome to CartExpress, your one-stop-shop for all your online shopping needs!
+Welcome to Mean, your one-stop-shop for all your online shopping needs!
 We offer a vast selection of products from the best brands in the market, all at competitive prices.
 With our user-friendly interface and hassle-free checkout process, shopping with CartExpress has never been easier.

 ### Home